tachyonics/smockable/Documentation/Smockable.docc/Verification.md

 Verification is how you check that your code interacted with mocks as expected.
 Smockable provides comprehensive verification capabilities through the `__verify` property on generated mocks, allowing you to inspect call counts, received parameters, and call order.

+The `__verify` is available anytime afer the creation of the mock, representing its current state.
+This means in advanced test scenarios, you can verify the state of the mock at multiple points during the test.

 ## Basic Verification

 ### Call Counts